okTurtles/dnschain/docs/Security-Model.md

 If the observed change is not the result of a fork, the entire protocol sequence would be as follows:

 1. Client queries a proxy for the value of an identifier and receives a transaction that is different from its locally cached version.
-2. Client sends its cached transaction (the one labeled "previous" in the figure below) to the proxy and requests a PoT to the "current" transaction it received in (1).
+2. Client sends its cached transaction (the one labeled **previous** in the figure below) to the proxy and requests a PoT to the **current** transaction it received in (1).
-3. Proxy responds with the list of transactions between the "previous" txn sent in (2) and the "current" txn in (1).
+3. Proxy responds with the list of transactions between the **previous** txn sent in (2) and the **current** txn in (1).
-4. Client verifies the transaction chain and discards all transactions except the **root** and the new "current" transaction for the identifier.
+4. Client verifies the transaction chain:
+    - If verification is successful, the entire transaction chain is efficiently memorized by a [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) and then discarded (except for the new **current** transaction for the identifier).
+    - If verification fails, an attack or data corruption is assumed.
+Client can either retry or switch to an honest proxy.

-In the scenario depicted below, steps 2-3 are skipped because there are no transactions between "previous" and "current", and so the PoT can be instantly verified at step 1:
+In the scenario depicted below, steps 2-3 are skipped because there are no transactions between **previous** and **current**, and so the PoT can be instantly verified at step 1:

 ![](https://okturtles.com/other/images/DNSChain-Security-Model-1.2.jpg)

 **Forking Considerations**

-Clients never discard the **root** transaction they receive in order to handle legitimate forks in the blockchain that override the "previous" cached transaction.
+Clients never discard the **root** transaction they receive in order to handle legitimate forks in the blockchain that override the **previous** cached transaction.

 If such a situation occurs, the PoT protocol works exactly as described previously, except Step 3 is now:

-- The proxy is unable to provide a PoT from the "previous" transaction so it assumes that the client is going off of an old fork and sends a specially marked "fork PoT" that contains the entire transaction chain (from the **root** to the "current").
+- The proxy sends a specially marked "fork PoT" that contains the entire transaction chain from the **root** to the **current**.
+The client verifies the signatures in the transaction chain **and** verifies that the [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) has **not** seen at least one of the transactions at the end of the chain.
+    + If signature verification fails, the client treats it as either an attack or data corruption and lets the user decide whether to retry or switch to a different proxy.
+    + If the Bloom filter reports it's seen all of the transactions, this indicates either a replay attack or a poorly configured Bloom filter (making the probability of a false positive too high).
+Recovery proceeds the same as when recovering from a **root** mismatch (described next).

-There is a danger to this behavior: it means that forks cannot be so long that they result in the block containing the **root** being overridden.
+A dangerous situation can occur when a fork is so long that the block containing the **root** is overwritten.
 If such a fork were to occur, the thin client would have no way to obtain a PoT.
 This scenario is depicted in the figure below (where the red blocks are now the longest chain):

 ![](https://okturtles.com/other/images/DNSChain-Security-Model-3.jpg)

-Clients have no way to distinguish this scenario from an actual attack (where the proxy fabricates a fork to insert its own key as the **root**), and must therefore treat it as such.
+Clients have no way to distinguish this situation from an actual attack (where the proxy fabricates a fork to insert its own key as the **root**), and must therefore treat it as such.

 Recovering can behave as follows: